 3. Courtesy runner - Teams have the option to use a courtesy runner for the catcher and/or the pitcher.
 The courtesy runner will be an eligible substitute player.
 If a team has only 9 players, then no courtesy runner is allowed.
 A team may not use the same courtesy runner for the pitcher and catcher in the same inning.
 The courtesy runner may not be removed from base to be used as a pinch runner.
 A player removed from the game may not be used as a courtesy runner.
 Should the courtesy runner pinch hit, pinch run, or enter the game at any position, he will no longer be eligible to be courtesy runner.
 A player who violates the courtesy runner rule will be considered an illegal substitute.

 4. The tournament is planned to be three pool play games for seeding into a single elimination tournament.
-All teams will be slotted into single elimination bracket.
+Top two teams in each bracket will be slotted into single elimination bracket.
 Pool play games will determine home team by a pre-game coin flip.
 The higher seeded team will be the home team during single elimination play.
 It is possible that a team could be required to play a maximum of three games in one day.

 A. All games will be 7 innings or two hours unless shortened due to run rule or inclement weather.

 C. Pool play games can end in a tie.

 D. Single elimination games must have a winner.
 If the score is tied and the game has reached two hours, before the seventh inning, then the next inning is considered “extra inning”.
 The first “extra inning” will start with the last batter from the previous inning as a runner at second base.
 All subsequent extra innings will start with the last batter as a runner on third base.
 Championship game does not have a time limit.